 Treatment of Burns in Children

 After assessing the depth and extent of burns in a child, the main next step in the management should be adequate fluid resuscitation.
-Immediate cooling is recommended in children with burns but should not be prolonged if the BSA burn is more than 15 % to avoid hypothermia.
+Immediate cooling is recommended in children with burns, but should not be prolonged if the BSA burn is more than 15 % to avoid hypothermia.

 Fluid replacement therapy should be initiated as early as possible.
-For the first 24 hours after the burn, Parkland formula should be used.
+For the first 24 hours after the burn, the Parkland formula should be used.
 Hartmann’s solution should be used whenever available.

 After the initial resuscitation, maintenance fluid therapy should be given during the admission and oral intake should be encouraged to be established as soon as possible.
-The following formula can be used to calculate the amount of maintenance fluid needed for the child: 4 ml per kg per h for the first 10 kg of body weight + 2 ml per kg per h for the next 10 kg of body weight plus 1 ml per kg per h for the remainder of the weight of the child.
+The following formula can be used to calculate the amount of maintenance fluid needed for the child: 4 mL per kg per h for the first 10 kg of body weight + 2 mL per kg per h for the next 10 kg of body weight plus 1 mL per kg per h for the remainder of the weight of the child.
 Hartmann’s solution should be used whenever available.

 Children who will undergo surgical skin grafting should undergo general anesthesia by intravenous induction whenever possible.
 If not possible, then inhalation induction can be used.
 Succinylcholine should be avoided in children with significant skin burns because of the increased risk of fatal hyperkalemia.

 Adequate analgesia should be used in any child with skin burns.
 Pain can be intense and is better to be based on self-measurement of pain in a cooperative child.
-Paracetamol and non-steroidal anti-inflammatory drugs can be used to manage pain but they are usually not enough.
-Opioids are usually needed in the management of pain in children with significant skin burns but care must be taken to avoid unwanted side-effects such as respiratory depression, tolerance or dependence.
+Paracetamol and non-steroidal anti-inflammatory drugs can be used to manage pain, but they are usually not enough.
+Opioids are usually needed in the management of pain in children with significant skin burns but care must be taken to avoid unwanted side-effects, such as respiratory depression, tolerance or dependence.

 Non-steroidal anti-inflammatory drugs are usually used in small doses because of the risk of participating or exacerbating kidney injury in a child with burns.
 COX-2 antagonists are not recommended in the management of pain in children with burns.

-Ketamine is better used as an analgesia during dressing changing and bathing and not as a regular pain killer due to its association with delirium.
+Ketamine is better used as analgesia during dressing changing and bathing and not as a regular pain killer due to its association with delirium.
 Chronic pain after healing can be treated with gabapentin or pregabalin.

 Children with significant pain can become depressed.
 Play therapy and distraction techniques should be used to avoid psychological trauma to the child.